Fire on oil tanker involved in North Sea collision is out

 Thermal camera footage captured the crash off the east coast of Yorkshire.

-A fire on an oil tanker involved in a crash in the North Sea has gone out, several days after the collision.
+A fire on an oil tanker involved in a crash in the North Sea has gone out, three days after the collision.

 Container ship Solong struck the Stena Immaculate off the east coast of Yorkshire on Monday morning.